Mayonnaise Making Process: Mayonnaise

 - The triple-layered jacked tank can cool or heat through the cold and hot medium.

 - The vacuum system makes sure that there is no air or bubbles in the mixing and homogenizing process.
-This can also make the shelf life of the finished products longer.
+This can also make the shelf life of the final products longer.

-- The tanks are made of SUS304 or SUS316L, and they can come with loading cells to ensure that the right amount of each ingredient is used.
+- The tanks are SUS304 or SUS316L, and they can come with loading cells to ensure that the right amount of each ingredient is correct.

 - The emulsifier has a manhole, inlets, and outlets for material, a sample valve, a CIP cleaning ball, and inlets and outlets for both cold and hot mediums.